Former Sheffield Salvation Army cadet leader sexually abused girl for nearly two years

-Former Sheffield Salvation Army cadet leader has been jailed after sexually abused girl for two years
+Former Sheffield Salvation Army cadet leader has been jailed after he sexually abused girl for two years

 A former Salvation Army cadet leader played Scrabble with a young girl before he began sexually abusing her for nearly two years.